andeemarks/ANDY-README/Andy.README.md

 # About Andy
 A document about me as a person and leader.
 Recommended reading for people working with me.
+The inspiration for this document is https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe

 ## Why does this exist?
 1. The creation has helped me identify and refine my thoughts and values.